sawcce/jasonbase/readme.md

 ## Server

-Jason Base is made to be extremely modular and secure.
+Daniilbase is made to be extremely modular and secure.

 You can make hook / privileges to restrian the access to you db and even make custom routes.